archit6419-alt/college_applicati/README.md

-# college_applicati
+# college_projectsem5
-college app to manege pdf and img chat box
+This is the college project.
+Content:
+This project is solve students problem to contact, resources, attendance,annussments.